 Life for the humble metadata tag has been befuddling.
 People have wrongly mistaken it for a number sign, a pound sign, a sharp sign in music and even for the Chinese character that described the ancient system of distributing land.
 This fumbling of the innocuous hashtag’s character is also experienced by content marketers, albeit in another way.
 Though content marketers are aware of the necessity of using hashtags in the realm of social media marketing they aren’t sure of the best approach to use it empathically.
-It’s a given that hashtags have assumed importance as an integral part of social and content marketing platforms like Twitter, Instagram, Facebook, Pinterest, Tumblr and Google+.
-We must leverage on hashtags for more social media marketing successes.
-You will see that this focus will reap in great benefits for your organization.

 Here are some tips on how to use the hashtag effectively